joeflateau/ffpreset/README.md

 }
 ```

 These args have replacements substituted and are passed to the ffmpeg binary.
-There are currently 3 replacements you can use in your spec: `$input`, which is the fill path to the video file; `$inputFilename` which is just the name of the video file without the directory or extension; and `$inputBasename` which is the filename with the extension but without the directory.
+There are currently 3 replacements you can use in your preset: `$input`, which is the fill path to the video file; `$inputFilename` which is just the name of the video file without the directory or extension; and `$inputBasename` which is the filename with the extension but without the directory.

 ## Full usage example: